rtaubes/lstm-1/Readme.md

-### How to define a confidence interval for prediction in LSTM network for time series.
+### How to define a prediction interval for prediction in LSTM network for time series.

-This is the desciption of software used in the [How to define a confidence interval based on training set for an LSTM network for time-series.
+This is the desciption of software used in the [How to define a predictioni interval based on training set for an LSTM network for time-series.
 ](https://rtaubes.pythonanywhere.com/lstm-1/)

 One of the possible types of appications for Long-short term neural networks is forecasting.